 A further way to upload scripts to a LANCOM is to use a terminal program such as Hyperterminal as supplied with Windows.

-- 1 Set up a connection to the device with Hyperterminal. - 2 Select the menu item Transfer Capture Text.
+- (1) Set up a connection to the device with Hyperterminal. - 2 Select the menu item Transfer Capture Text. - (3) Choose the required script file and start the transfer.